baskargroup/ProceduralMaize3D/README.md

-# PSO and NURBS-Diff Optimization for Maize Plant Surfaces 🌽✨
+# Procedural Generation of 3D Maize Plant Architecture from LIDAR Data 🌽✨

-This project implements a pipeline for optimizing NURBS surfaces using Particle Swarm Optimization (PSO) and NURBS-Diff.
-It is designed to process plant point clouds of maize leaves and generate optimized surfaces that are fitted to the point clouds of the leaves.
+This repository presents a robust framework for generating procedural 3D models of maize plants from LiDAR point cloud data.
+The method combines Particle Swarm Optimization (PSO) and NURBS-Diff to produce high-fidelity reconstructions of maize leaf surfaces, providing a scalable and automated approach for plant phenotyping.

 ## Features 🚀

-- Optimize 3D plant surfaces using NURBS. 🌱
-- Visualize results with figures and videos. 📊🎥
-- Modular scripts for extracting, processing, and optimizing data. 🛠️
+- **Procedural Modeling:** Automates the reconstruction of maize leaf surfaces from point clouds.

+- **Two-Step Optimization:** Combines PSO for initial surface fitting and NURBS-Diff for detailed refinement.

+- **Genotype Versatility:** Demonstrates adaptability to diverse maize genotypes.

+- **Open-Source:** Implements reproducible and accessible phenotyping methods.

 ## Prerequisites 🖥️